It’s been a few years since I wrote my Canadian buyer’s guide to Android TV boxes, and a lot has changed.

 The legal loophole is that streaming doesn’t download the files to your device.

 They play them in real-time.

 According to legal experts, “since most streaming video does not actually involve downloading a copy of the work (it merely creates a temporary copy that cannot be permanently copied), users can legitimately argue that merely watching a non-downloaded stream does not run afoul of the law.”

-There’s also a well-publicized legal case where the major telecoms are suing the founder of popular Kodi site, TVaddons.
+There’s also a well-publicized legal case where the major telecoms are suing the founder of the popular Kodi site, TVaddons.
 The legal case was built on shaky ground.
-It’s generally believed that the goal is just to keep the trial going as long as possible until TVaddons runs out of money.
+It’s generally believed that the goal is to keep the trial going as long as possible until TVaddons runs out of money.

 What Is Actually Illegal in Canada

-A few years ago, Rogers, Bell and Videotron brought a lawsuit against several Android TV box manufacturers for selling “fully loaded” TV boxes.
+A few years ago, Rogers, Bell, and Videotron brought a lawsuit against several Android TV box manufacturers for selling “fully loaded” TV boxes.

-Best Overall: MeCool KM2 Plus
+Best Overall Android Box for Canada: MeCool KM2 Plus